 2. Make sure you have a wrench near your gas and water values.
-Many companies sell aluminum wrenches
+Many companies sell earthquake wrenches

-that don't weather and can be place outdoors next to your gas value.
+that don't weather and can be place outdoors next to your gas and water values.

 3. Do a check of things that would most likely fall in a earthquake.
 Anything top heavy with a high

 center of gravity will most likely fall over.
 Move these items to lower shelves or fasten down with

 metal straps, cleats, screws, velcro, or double face tape.
 These include Tall and thin HDTVs, bookcases, old

 water heaters, things that are high on book selves, large and heavy pictures placed above your bed.

 Earthquake proofing latches on cabinets that hold a lot of glass and china would be a good idea.
 The best